youth5427/csci-39548-homework1/README.md

 This repository contains the assignment for **CSCI 39548: Practical Web Development** at Hunter College(CUNY).
 This project is a full-stack web application that utilizes **React** for the frontend and **MongoDB** for data storage.

+This website describes a **Virtual Restaurant**.
+It provides customers with information about the restaurant and lets them browse.

+Administrators can create, update, delete menu items.
+To minimise the project, the authentication process has been skipped.

 ## 🚀 Key Features

 ### 🔐 Admin Management